phpDocumentor/phpDocumentor/docs/manual/for-users/tags/category.rst

 This tag MUST NOT occur more than once in a :term:`DocBlock`.

-Effects in DocBlox
+Effects in phpDocumentor
 ------------------

-The @category tag has no significant effect in DocBlox.
+The @category tag has no significant effect in phpDocumentor.
 It will be shown with the description information of associated :term:`Structural Elements` and is inherited by classes and interfaces.